HEP-FCC/fcc-tutorials/FccVirtualMachine.md

 If you work solely in the `/work` directory you'll be able to use host-native tools (e.g. your preferred editor) to work with the files you are using in the container.

+Of course you can also mount your data volume in any other place by changing `/work` to another path, e.g. the fccuser home-directory.

 #### Getting X11 forwarding to work

 If you want to use root interactively (or any other program using a GUI), you'll need to enable X11 forwarding.